-Wash and Phosphate Lines
+Wash and Phosphating Lines

 The most important stage of powder coating phosphate wash is properly preparing the parts by cleaning residues left from prior processes like welding, grinding, and drawing residues such as machining oils, grease, dust, and rust and then iron phosphate coating.
 This is commonly achieved in a multistage alkaline cleaning, rinsing, phosphating, and rinsing immersion tanks or spraying system.
 Iron phosphate can sometimes combine washing/cleaning with phosphating depending on initial part cleanliness.

-Powder coat phosphate wash pretreatment normally takes place in a series of spray chambers or multiple spray solutions in one chamber as seen above.
+Powder coat phosphate wash pretreatment normally takes place in a series of spray chambers or multiple spray solutions in one chamber as seen below.
 In some iron phosphate coating applications, the clean and coating are combined; otherwise each stage is typically separated by a rinse stage to remove residual chemistry.

 Spray systems enable pretreatment of various part sizes, configurations and weldments; dip tanks may be used instead of spray for some applications.

-Larger Scale Phosphate Coating and Plating Line
+Large Scale Phosphate Coating and Plating Line

-Phosphate Process Controls
+Phosphating Process Controls

 Controlling the phosphating process is essential to achieving consistent coatings which ultimately result in a stable powder coating process.
 The most important process controls in phosphate conversion coating are:

 - Time – The longer the contact time, the more time to chemically react.
-The process must be long enough to allow the chemistry to form a uniform coating
+The process must be long enough to allow the chemistry to form a uniform coating.

 - Temperature – Chemistries typically become more aggressive at elevated temperatures.

-- Concentration and pH – The more acid in concentration accelerates the coating process and can result in a heavier total weight of coating.
+- Concentration and pH – The more acid in concentration accelerates the coating process and can result in a heavier total weight of the coating.

-Types of Phosphate Lines
+Types of Phosphating Lines